opensourcesys/evtTracker/README.md

 You can also assign a gesture to view the events on a list (NVDA menu/Preferences/Input gestures, Event Tracker category).
 The list saves up to 100 latest events processed.

+## Version 22.12

+* Added events list dialog (command unassigned) to list up to 100 recent events recorded by the add-on (Thiago Seus).
+* Additional event information such as UIA notification properties are recorded at the same time as events.

 ## Version 22.10

 * NVDA 2022.2 or later is required due to security.